Let’s compare batch feed VS continuous feed garbage disposal, as the two broadly widespread household kitchen disposals.

 First of all, make sure to use it regularly, as that will prevent rust.
 Garbage disposals are created for daily use to make all parts working.

 Grind hard materials, including eggshells, fruit pits, small bones, etc. Cut larger chunks into small pieces and grind them that way.
-You can cut larger bones with sharp and heavy-duty poultry shears prior to grinding.
+You can cut larger bones with a superior poultry shear prior to grinding.
+Make sure you buy a durable and sturdy one.

 Never grind combustible items, plastic, metal, glass, paper, fibrous materials such as onion skin, corn husks, etc. They can tangle and block the sink drain.